Work for Impact assigns every client a rating out of 100 based on several different factors.

 I'm New to the Platform, and My Client Rating is Low.
 Will Freelancers Want to Work with Me?

 Yes, you'll definitely still be able to hire freelancers.
 While a high client rating can help you attract freelancers, it's not the only factor freelancers look at when considering applying for a job.

 Start by providing a detailed job description so freelancers can understand what you're looking for.
 Next, create a shortlist of the most qualified applicants and schedule a phone or video call.
 A positive interaction with potential freelancers will go a long way towards getting them interested in working with you.
 So, make sure to answer any questions they have about the job, you, and your organization.

-If anyone asks you about your low client rating, simply explain that you’re new to the platform.
-Assuming you follow the tips above and are providing exciting work opportunities you shouldn’t have any problem hiring freelancers for your projects when you’re starting out on the platform.
+If anyone asks you about your low client rating, simply explain that you're new to the platform.
+Assuming you follow the tips above and provide exciting work opportunities, you shouldn't have any problem hiring freelancers for your projects when you're starting out on the platform.